DallanQ/lost_ruins_of_arnak/Manual.md

 ##### BOW AND ARROWS (Page 22)

-Your maximum possible gain is (three icons of a compass).
+Your maximum possible gain is (Three icons of a compass).

 ##### BRUSH (Page 22)

 All idols on your player board count, whether they are in slots or not.
-Your maximum possible gain is (three icons of a compass).
+Your maximum possible gain is (Three icons of a compass).

 ##### FISHING ROD PRECISION COMPASS (Page 22)